 0xc00007b “the application was unable to start correctly”.
-There are several reason for the error 0xc00007b to pop-up.
+There are several reasons for the error 0xc00007b to pop-up.
 The most common cause of this issue is the incompatibility between the 32-bit applications and the 64-bit with your system.
 An example of this is when a 32-bit application tries to execute itself on a 64-bit system.

 In this guide; i will list all solutions as methods that has reportedly worked for our users.
 You should follow each method starting from Method 1 and stop at the one that works for you.

-Method 1: Repair Corrupt System Files
+Method 1.
+Repair Corrupt System Files

 Download and run Reimage Plus to scan and restore corrupt and missing repositories from here, and then try updating Windows.
 If it doesn’t work, move to Method 2.